andreaskaempf/adventofcode2022/README.md

   of round 10.
 For Part 2, report the first round in which there is no more movement. (*medium*)

+* **Day 24** (Go): Find shortest path from entry to exit of a rectangular field, avoiding "blizzards" that move every time step.
+For Part 2, also move back to entry then back to exit, and add up all the steps.
+Used dynamic programming, depth-first search with memoization of previously found best values for each position+time combination (*medium*).

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go